TomfromBerlin/Debian-Pihole-Unbound/README.md

 ![pi-hole_adlists](https://user-images.githubusercontent.com/123265893/218336144-76b6f54d-b967-422d-bfd8-02afa6872aeb.png)

 You can add multiple lists by separating each entry with a space.
-In other words: you can mark all lists at once, rightclick and copy them to you clipboard.
+In other words: you can mark all lists at once, rightclick and copy them to the clipboard.
 Then you can paste them in the address field in Pi-hole.
-After adding the lists you have to run `pihole -g` to update your gravity list.
+After adding the lists you have to run `pihole -g` to update your gravity database.
 You can do this also within the Pi-hole interface, but then you have to keep this site open until the update is done.
 I recommend the command line.

 If you forgot the password for Pi-hole that has been shown during the installation process just click `Forgot password`.
-You'll get instructions how to define a new password.
+You'll get instructions how to set a new password.
 An ssh connection would be very handy this moment.

 By the way, a cron job is created during the installation process to update Pi-hole and your Gravity database regularly.
 The command `ls -l /etc/cron*` shows all running cron jobs.
 The output looks like this: